aptech/docs/docs/CR-cvtosa.rst

     sa = cvtosa(cv);
     print sa;

-Now the variable sa is a string array with the same contents as cv as we can see from the output below:.
+Now the variable *sa* is a string array with the same contents as *cv* as we can see from the output below:

 ::